 Are you an experienced recruiter looking for your next role within the industry?
 Search Consultancy is a nationwide recruitment agency that offers a wide range of roles from a variety of specialist industry sectors.
-If you feel you would be an ideal addition to our team, please do not hesitate to contact our internal recruitment manager, Peter Barry by phone on 0113 308 8066, or by email on [email protected].
-Take a look at the recruitment consultant jobs that we have on offer here.
+If you feel you would be an ideal addition to our team, then take a look at our current vacancies!

 You may also like: